A topic from the subject of Kinetics in Chemistry.

 • t is the time

-In our experiment, the concentration of sodium thiosulfate can be represented by the volume of sodium thiosulfate solution used in the titration.
-By plotting the volume of sodium thiosulfate used against time, we can obtain a straight line with a slope equal to -k.
+In our experiment, the concentration of sodium thiosulfate is proportional to the volume of sodium thiosulfate solution used in the titration.
+By plotting the volume of sodium thiosulfate used (or a proportional measure of the concentration of the remaining sodium thiosulfate) against time, we can obtain a straight line with a slope equal to -k.
+The y-intercept will be approximately equal to the initial concentration [A]0.

 Significance:

-This experiment demonstrates the principles of zero-order kinetics, where the rate of the reaction is independent of the concentration of the reactant.
-The rate constant obtained from the experiment can be used to predict the rate of the reaction under different conditions.
+This experiment demonstrates the principles of zero-order kinetics, where the rate of the reaction is independent of the concentration of the reactant (within the time frame observed).
+The rate constant (k) obtained from the experiment can be used to predict the rate of the reaction under different conditions, provided the reaction remains zero-order over those conditions.
+It's important to note that few reactions are truly zero-order across a wide range of concentrations; this experiment demonstrates the principles under specific conditions.

 Share on: